gdunkhase/ddb-next/Readme.md

     grails run-app

+To run Selenium tests use the command

+    grails run-selenium

 #### External Configurations
 In case additional configurations are needed, then the following apply:
 In development mode the external configuration is located on: $USER_HOME/.grails/$appname.properties